bigwiv/Biopython-cn/chr20.rst

           entropy(self,obs_freq_mat)

       #. ``obs_freq_mat``: an observed frequency matrix.
 Returns the
-         matrix¡¯s entropy, based on the frequency in ``obs_freq_mat``.
+         matrixâ€™s entropy, based on the frequency in ``obs_freq_mat``.
          The matrix instance should be LO or SUBS.

    #. .. code:: verbatim

           sum(self)

-      Calculates the sum of values for each letter in the matrix¡¯s alphabet, and returns it as a dictionary of the form ``{i1: s1, i2: s2,...,in:sn}``, where:
+      Calculates the sum of values for each letter in the matrixâ€™s alphabet, and returns it as a dictionary of the form ``{i1: s1, i2: s2,...,in:sn}``, where: